green-fox-academy/abdallahgeha/Final exam Boiii/final exam solution.md

 - Able to demonstrate the flow of data through a feature of the project

-    frontend make request to the server using fetch , data is then recieved in the respective endpoint in the controller layer, data is then sent to the service layer to be processed CRUD requests are then sent to the backend data is sent back to the service layer that sends it back to the controller that replies to the frontend's request
+    - frontend make request to the server using fetch
+    - data is then recieved in the respective endpoint in the controller layer
+    - data is then sent to the service layer to be processed
+    - CRUD requests are then sent to the backend
+    - data is sent back to the service layer
+    - service layer sends it back to the controller
+    - controller replies to the frontend's request

 - Able to explain the difference between server-side and client-side rendering